joshdors/11ty-starter/README.md

 ## Getting started

-Run `npm install` to install depencies.
-Then `npm start` to build your static website for local development.
+Run `npm i` to install depencies and `npm start` to build your static website for local development.
 The site will be live at: http://localhost:8080.

 ## Deploying the site

-If you would like to deply to Netlify, set build directory to `site` and use build command `npm run build`.
+If you would like to deploy your website to Netlify, set **publish directory** to `site` and **build command** to `npm run build`.